dotnet/AspNetDocs/aspnet/web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications.md

 ## Resolve HTTP 405 errors

 There are several reasons why a specific HTTP verb may not be allowed, but there is one primary scenario that is the leading cause of this error in IIS: multiple handlers are defined for the same verb/method, and one of the handlers is blocking the expected handler from processing the request.
-By way of explanation, IIS processes handlers from first to last based on the order handler entries in the applicationHost.config and web.config files, where the first matching combination of path, verb, resource, etc., will be used to handle the request.
+By way of explanation, IIS processes handlers from first to last based on the order handler entries in the *applicationHost.config* and *web.config* files, where the first matching combination of path, verb, resource, etc., will be used to handle the request.

-The following example is an excerpt from an applicationHost.config file for an IIS server that was returning an HTTP 405 error when using the PUT method to submit data to a Web API application.
+The following example is an excerpt from an *applicationHost.config* file for an IIS server that was returning an HTTP 405 error when using the PUT method to submit data to a Web API application.
 In this excerpt, several HTTP handlers are defined, and each handler has a different set of HTTP methods for which it is configured - the last entry in the list is the static content handler, which is the default handler that is used after the other handlers have had a chance to examine the request:

 [!code-xml[Main](troubleshooting-http-405-errors-after-publishing-web-api-applications/samples/sample3.xml)]

-In the above example, the WebDAV handler and the Extension-less URL Handler for ASP.NET (which is used for Web API) are clearly defined for separate lists of HTTP methods.
+In the preceding example, the WebDAV handler and the Extension-less URL Handler for ASP.NET (which is used for Web API) are clearly defined for separate lists of HTTP methods.
 Note that the ISAPI DLL handler is configured for all HTTP methods, although this configuration will not necessarily cause an error.
 However, configuration settings like this need to be considered when troubleshooting HTTP 405 errors.

-In the above example, the ISAPI DLL handler was not the problem; in fact, the problem was not defined in the applicationHost.config file for the IIS server - the problem was caused by an entry that was made in the web.config file when the Web API application was created in Visual Studio.
-The following excerpt from the application's web.config file shows the location of the problem:
+In the preceding example, the ISAPI DLL handler was not the problem; in fact, the problem was not defined in the *applicationHost.config* file for the IIS server - the problem was caused by an entry that was made in the *web.config* file when the Web API application was created in Visual Studio.
+The following excerpt from the application's *web.config* file shows the location of the problem:

 [!code-xml[Main](troubleshooting-http-405-errors-after-publishing-web-api-applications/samples/sample4.xml)]